cubermitis/NorthSec2023/ATM Network/ATM Machine 02/README.md

 7. ???
 8. PROFIT

-This whole workflow is what make our hack so epic ans suspenseful, getting it described as "straight out of a movie" by event organizers who were watching us iterate on the process.
+This whole workflow is what made our hack so epic and suspenseful, getting it described as "straight out of a movie" by event organizers who were watching us iterate on the process.

 We were (once again) _SO_ ready to jackpot the ATM.